-Field Trips may include Hindu temple; museums; botanical garden; nature walks/hikes.
-All Fifth Grades participate in the Pentathlon—the Greek Olympiad competition with other Waldorf Fifth Grades.
+Field trips may include Hindu temple; museums; botanical garden; nature walks/hikes.
+All fifth graders participate in the Pentathlon—the Greek Olympiad competition with other Waldorf fifth grades.

 At the end of fifth grade, the students are poised and ready for the leap known as the “twelve-year change,” into the turbulent, exciting world of adolescence.
 From sixth through eighth Grade, to meet the students’ new realities with the challenges they need and want, the Waldorf curriculum undergoes a number of dramatic changes.